 - Good value for money even at $100

 - Design and memory wire needs some getting used to

 These are an older model, but are still considered the better model as the new ones haven’t really been an improvement over this one.

 If you have very small ears, it’s best you look at some other model as these will probably not fit you.
 They seem to be built for average or bigger ears and they tend to fit badly to smaller ears.

 The IEM (in-ear monitor) design has very good sound isolation, but still lets in some noise to let you know what is going on around you.
-Because of good sound isolation, these aren’t most suitable for outdoor activity where you have to be on the lookout for possible dangerous accidents.
+Because of good sound isolation, these aren’t most suitable for the outdoor activity where you have to be on the lookout for possible dangerous accidents.

 Check out other good sound isolating earbuds.

 With the so called “slide to fit” mechanism Sennheiser CX 685 Adidas are one of the more stable earbuds and surprisingly comfortable.
 You can wear them for hours without problems, unless you have smaller ears than most.

 Some women with really small ears have a bit of a problem keeping these earbuds in during exercise, so if you are in this category look elsewhere.

 As is known for Sennheiser headphones, these are also very well built and made from quality materials.
 You can easily use them for all fitness purposes.